ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 Gond found himself stepping forward before he'd made a conscious decision.
 Something about the girl's determination, her refusal to surrender despite everything she'd endured, called to him.
 "She stays," he said simply.
 "Anyone Maera sends is welcome here."

 The words felt right in his mouth, weighted with certainty he didn't fully understand.
-Around the fire, the others their agreement, and Gond saw something shift in their faces—a recognition of his authority that went beyond mere survival.
+Around the fire, the others nodded their agreement, and Gond saw something shift in their faces—a recognition of his authority that went beyond mere survival.

 After that, refugees continued to arrive in ones, twos, and threes, with similar stories for the most part: escaped slaves, peasants fleeing cruel masters, apprentices put out by their masters.
 Many of them carried the same silver-green leaf that Sim and Lira had.
 Another commonality to all the refugees was the name they mentioned: Maera.
 She was sending refugees on to them.
 Where she sent them before nobody knew.